Go Back

 4. Process of Experimentation

-There must be evidence of a systematic trial-and-error process to resolve the uncertainty.
-This can include:
+You must show evidence of systematic experimentation or a trial-and-error process to resolve the uncertainty.
+Examples include:

 Prototyping